AtmolanderMimi/basm/design/syntax-draft.md

 * `[data]` which is used to preload cells of the bf tape with data before running any code,
 * `[main]` which is the start point of your program,
-* `[@name arg arg]` which defines a meta-instruction, there can be more than one of these fields,
+* `[@name arg arg]` which defines a meta-instruction, there can be more than one of these fields, Fields are decorators (like the ones above) followed by a scope.

 ## The `[data]` Field
 This field allows you to define an values to be preloaded a certain adresses on the tape.